CheAle14/mlapibot/mlapi/data/templates/default.md

 - Have poor grammar, spelling or misuse punctuation or capitalisation
 - Offer things that are 'too good to be true'

+Official Discord gifts should use the `discord.gift` domain, and will generate a special embed, [as in this image](https://imgur.com/Xsy1zdE).
+These gifts can be claimed in-app, by pressing the Accept button, so you should not trust any gift links which do not allow you to claim them through that button.

 - - -

 To get rid of this bot, you can: